-ATTENTION: avoid the ignition electrodes to get in touch with metallic parts (blast tube, head, etc.), otherwise the boiler's operation would be compromised.
+ATTENTION: avoid the electrodes to get in touch with metallic parts (blast tube, head, etc.), otherwise the boiler operation would be compromised.
 Check the electrodes position after any intervention on the combustion head.

-To replace the ignition electrodes, proceed as follows:
+To clean/replace the electrodes, proceed as follows: